pren1/Group-Normalization-Example/README.md

 ```
 Then study the dimensions of the input variable carefully :D

-For more detail, please read this awesome paper: https://arxiv.org/abs/1803.08494
+For more details, please read this awesome paper: https://arxiv.org/abs/1803.08494